What Can A Horse Teach us that a Human Can't?

 Luke aka Lukie Bear has always been my favorite horse.
 He helps with being a teacher when he can.

-See what skills a horse can teach.
+See what life skills and personal development are discovered with a horse as part of your team.
 Ask about a demonstration session.

 Copyright © 2020 Osborne Stables Equine Rescue, Inc. - All Rights Reserved.
 Hosted by HorsePlayHosting.com where your purchase of a domain, site builder or email addresses, and helps horses the same time.